Events and Exhibitions: 2026

 Pashley always has fine figurative and naturalistic wildlife sculpture displayed around its well-maintained grounds.
 If you visit whilst their Tulip Festival is in full bloom, or the wisteria is in flower, you cannot fail to be impressed.
 They also have excellent light lunches and teas!
 On the Kent-Sussex border, there could not be a pleasanter way to enjoy the English traditional country house garden.
 The sculpture is for sale – ask in the shop – and there is also a very good selection in the gift shop.
 Open from April through to the end of October.

-This year, in addition to my woodpecker and arum lilies seen above, they have my fox and pheasant around the grounds – see if you can spot them.
-As usual, I also have my regular tulips, daffodils and birdbaths on display.
+Last year, in addition to my woodpecker and arum lilies seen above, they had my fox and pheasant around the grounds – see if you spot them?
+This year as usual, I will have my regular tulips, daffodils and birdbaths on display, but the larger pieces are yet to be decided.
+Revisit this page in a week or two when all will be revealed!

 I’m delighted to continue to be one of the featured artists at Lucy Quinnell’s gallery.
 There is some fabulous work here: ranging from traditional blacksmith’s functional items to ‘pure art’ sculpture.
 If you don’t already know of it, do visit the gallery.
 Allow plenty of time to marvel at (in order, below) Tim Cotterill’s brilliant bronze frogs, Joanne Tinker’s incredible miniatures, Mick Maxen’s exquisite welded textures, and a good selection of my own insects, animals and flowers, amongst a myriad of others.
 Just off junction 9 of the M25, KT22 0EN.